dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 Also custom analyzer package is a dependency is a purely development time harness - so it should be marked as [`DevelopmentDependency`](https://learn.microsoft.com/en-us/nuget/reference/nuspec#developmentdependency).

-In order to simplify the packaging process (and meeting above mentioned requiements) a dotnet template will be provided producing proper package on pack action.
+In order to simplify the packaging process (and meeting above mentioned requirements) a dotnet template will be provided producing proper package on pack action.

 **TBD** - dotnet new sample on initiating the development.